pocasangre/pocasangre.github.io/_pages/research.md

 [Messaging Interventions that Increase COVID-19 Vaccine Willingness in Latin America](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3812023). (with Pablo Argote, Elena Barham, Sarah Daly, Julián Gerez, and John Marshall)

 Strategic Communication Around Crime: Evidence From Mexican Campaign Ads.
-  > **Abstract:** Campaign messaging is supposed to provide voters with relevant information to select candidates that best align with their interests, but strategic communication by political parties can disrupt this process.
-Using as a case study the issue of insecurity in Mexico - which is very salient among majorities of citizens and that the literature on crime and politics would predict is an appealing campaign platform - I argue that political parties will communicate strategically about crime in contexts where crime has been persistent and chronic, such that it erodes the credibility of politicians to control it.
-I gather an original data set of the texts of electoral campaign ads in Mexico from 2012 through 2018 and use natural language processing techniques to classify ads as security related or not.
-Combining this data with different measures of homicides that capture the persistence of insecurity and with a difference-in-differences design, I show that chronic crime reduces the number of times political parties play a crime related ad.
-The findings provide evidence of strategic communication by parties in Mexico and have important implications for understanding the supply of anti-crime rhetoric in electoral campaigns.

 Can Anti-Crime Policies Shape Public Opinion?
 Evidence from a Survey Experiment from Mexico.
   > **Abstract**: Can anti-crime policies shape public opinion of politician quality?
 I argue that anti-crime policies can help politicians signal their quality but only insofar as these policies are found to be credible by citizens.
 I test this argument in an online survey experiment implemented in Mexico that exposes respondents to hypothetical repressive and preventative anti-crime policies proposed by their mayor.
 Both policies lead to an increase in perceptions of mayoral effectiveness in a different policy domain.
 However, among citizens who do not find the policies credible — because they think they are ineffective, they think the mayor is incapable at controlling crime, or they blame the government for violence — the anti-crime policies reduce perceptions of politician effectiveness.
 I also find that actual crime indicators do not moderate these effects, except among respondents who blame the government for insecurity.
 These findings have important implications for understanding the conditions under which anti-crime policies and rhetoric can be effective at helping politicians garner support.